$R^3_{\lambda}$ inspired black holes: Physical consequences and conclusion

 \section{Physical consequences and conclusion}

-To be able to evaluate physical consequences let us assume that $\lambda \sim l_{\mbox{Planck}} \stackrel{.}{=} 1.62 \times 10^{-35}m$, as is usually done (scaling rules for a different choice will be included).
+To be able to evaluate physical consequences let us assume that $\lambda \sim l_{\mbox{Planck}} \stackrel{.}{=} 1.62 \times 10^{-35}m$, as is usually done for NC spaces (scaling rules for a different choice will be included).
 Most sensitive to introducing the noncommutativity are microscopic black holes, with a radius of the order of a few $\lambda$.
-The most important case is the minimal black holes, let us denote it mBH.
+The most important case is the minimal black hole, let us denote it mBH.